-The first day was devoted to the themes of Water, Wind, and Energy.
-Natural destruction related to the use of carbon include melting ice, flooding of major cities, extreme heat and wildfires.
-Speakers discussed many ways to de-carbonize.
-The most relevant to SIOR was a presentation by Dr. Edgar Blanco who founded MITs Megacity Logistics Lab and directs Amazon’s World Wide sustainability goal to net zero carbon by 2040.
-For those involved with corporate real estate, The Climate Pledge has been taken by 100+ leading global corporations who have joined Amazon to be net zero carbon by 2040.
+Speakers also discussed ways to de-carbonize, including a presentation by Dr. Edgar Blanco, founder of MIT’s Megacity Logistics Lab and director of Amazon’s worldwide sustainability goal of reaching net-zero carbon by 2040.
+For those involved with corporate real estate, the Climate Pledge has been taken by 100+ leading global corporations who have joined Amazon’s target.
 To fulfill the pledge, companies will measure and report their greenhouse gases, eliminate carbon, and neutralize with credible offsets.
 With the built environment contributing 38% of greenhouses gases, industrial and office real estate will receive considerable attention for carbon reduction.
-For logistics, Dr. Blanco’s plans for Amazon Delivery Stations are to create electric hubs with solar, hydrogen, micro-grids, and battery storage so all vehicles are powered by renewables.
+For logistics, Dr. Blanco’s plans for Amazon Delivery Stations are to create electric hubs with solar, hydrogen, micro-grids, and battery storage so all vehicles are powered by renewables

 Related to sustainability are healthy buildings.
-Tony Malkin, Chairman of Empire Realty Trust, addressed his lessons from transforming the Empire State building into a healthful and energy efficient office buildings.
+Tony Malkin, chairman of Empire Realty Trust, addressed his lessons from transforming the Empire State building into a healthful and energy-efficient office building.
 High environmental standards and transparency leads to better leasing results.
 The most pointed part of his presentation was the scientific rigor used for measuring, modeling, and testing before engaging on costly improvements.
-This standard of pragmatism is supported by Malkin’s sustainability work on Real Estate Roundtable that relies on science and evidence.
-He also referred to Joseph Allen, Professor at the Harvard T.H.
-Chan School of Public Health who is aa authoritative resource for healthy buildings and environmental health.
-There were additional speakers who addressed air quality and the positive impact that clean air has on work and city vibrancy.
-Dirty air creates places that people will avoid.
+This standard of pragmatism is supported by Malkin’s sustainability work on Real Estate Roundtable, which relies on science and evidence.
+He also referred to Joseph Allen, professor at the Harvard T.H.
+Chan School of Public Health and authoritative resource for healthy buildings and environmental health.
+Additional speakers addressed air quality and the positive impact that clean air has on work and city vibrancy.
+Their argument: dirty air creates places that people will avoid.
 Healthy buildings are created by ventilation, reduction of bad air, elimination of indoor sources, maintaining dry conditions, and installation of sensors.

-The program shifted to crypto-finance and virtual worlds.
-Virtual real estate is being traded on sites like Decentraland or Superworld, paid for with bitcoin or ether and constructed with Unreal Engine or Unity.
-Rents are being charged to tenants.
-The best locations are purchased and syndicated to partners as you see in conventional, non-virtual real estate.
-Millions of dollars are being transacted.
-In terms of financing, tokenization is at its infancy and is being used to buy single property assets in place of securitization.
-Blockchain is being used in private markets while investors seek to comply with Reg D. Crypto is paving the way for micro-finance, fractionalization, single-asset syndication, and creation of liquidity.
+The program then shifted to crypto finance and virtual worlds.
+Virtual real estate is being traded on sites like Decentraland or Superworld, paid for with bitcoin or ether, and constructed with Unreal Engine or Unity.
+Rents are being charged to tenants and the best locations are purchased and syndicated to partners as you see in conventional, non-virtual real estate.
+Through this, millions of dollars are being transacted.
+In terms of financing, tokenization is in its infancy and is being used to buy single property assets in place of securitization.
+Blockchain is being used in private markets while investors seek to comply with Reg D. Crypto is paving the way for micro-finance, fractionalization, single-asset syndication, and creation of liquidity